tharumbun/astrowind/src/content/post/wordpress-review.md

 - Fetch data from WordPress using GraphQL.
 - Render your Astro pages with the data from WordPress.

-Here are the steps in more detail:

-Install Astro.
-To install Astro, you can use the following command:

-Code snippet npm install astro Use code with caution.
-Learn more Install the WP GraphQL plugin in WordPress.
-To install the WP GraphQL plugin, you can use the following command:

-Code snippet composer create-project wp-graphql/wp-graphql Use code with caution.
-Learn more Create a GraphQL endpoint in WordPress.
-Once you have installed the WP GraphQL plugin, you will need to create a GraphQL endpoint in WordPress.
-You can do this by adding the following code to your wp-config.php file:

-Code snippet add\_action( 'init', function() { \\WPGraphQL\\init(); } ); Use code with caution.
-Learn more Create an Astro project.
-To create an Astro project, you can use the following command:

-Code snippet npx create-astro-app my-astro-project Use code with caution.
-Learn more This will create a new directory called my-astro-project with all the files you need to start building your Astro website.

-Fetch data from WordPress using GraphQL.
-To fetch data from WordPress using GraphQL, you can use the following code:

-Code snippet import { graphql } from 'astro';

-export const query = graphql\` query { posts { title content } } \`; Use code with caution.
-Learn more This code will fetch all the posts from WordPress and return them as a JSON object.

-Render your Astro pages with the data from WordPress.
-To render your Astro pages with the data from WordPress, you can use the following code:

-Code snippet import { render } from 'astro';

-export const HomePage = () => { const { posts } = useQuery(query);

-return ( <div> <h1>Welcome to my website!</h1> {posts.map((post) => ( <article key={post.id}> <h2>{post.title}</h2> <p>{post.content}</p> </article> ))} </div> ); };

-Use code with caution.
-Learn more

 This code will render a page with a list of all the posts from WordPress.

 Once you have completed these steps, you will have a working Astro website that uses WordPress as a headless CMS.
 You can now start adding content to your website and customizing the design.